-Here, the aforementioned three were identified as categories from the protocols in different media and their frequencies were analyzed (Table 4).
+Each of these three forms of dialogue were identified as categories from the protocols in different media and their frequencies were analyzed (Table 4).
 By engaging in dialogue constantly through the medium, the conversation was never broken up and the three forms of dialogue came up frequently.
 All three media share the common aspect that day-to-day experiences can be shared using network communication.
-In between there were instances where the child's expression was not audible and the grandparent had to ask repeatedly, but that also decreased as the session progressed.
+Occasionally there were instances in which the child's expression was not audible and the grandparent had to ask repeatedly, but that also decreased as the session progressed.
 By a gradual process, grandparent as "someone close" could have more the existing familiar relational knowledge of the child.

-When grandparents began to use a computer, they could not enjoy it.
-They have just tried a few games.
-However, after this experiment, they came to have a mind to know more about the computer.
-For example, they took a photograph by the digital camera and transmitted photograph data to their computer.
-On the other hand, a child liked the conversation by this system.
-He seemed to report his daily life sufficiently.
-Furthermore, when a child and grandparents met after a long time, they talked happily about many topics.
-It seemed that they get familiar each other much more than ever.
+When the grandmother began to use a computer, she did not enjoy it.
+She had previously just tried a few games.
+However, after this experiment, she came to know more about the computer.
+For example, she took a photograph with a digital camera and transmitted photograph data to her computer.
+On the other hand, the child immediately liked conversation using this system.
+He seemed to report his daily life comfortably.
+Furthermore, when the child and grandparent met after a long time, they talked happily about many topics.
+It seemed that they got more familiar with each other than ever before.